-©Manning Publications Co.
-To comment go to liveBook https://forums.manning.com/forums/grokking-deep-reinforcement-learning As we continue to push the intelligence of machines to higher levels, some AI researchers think we might find an AI with superior intelligence to that of ours.
+As we continue to push the intelligence of machines to higher levels, certain AI researchers think we might find an AI with intelligence superior to our own.
 At this point, we unlock a phenomenon known as the singularity; an AI more intelligent than humans allows for the improvement of AI at a much faster pace, given that the self-improvement cycle no longer has the bottleneck, namely, humans.
-But we must be prudent, this is more of an ideal than a practical aspect to worry about.
+But we must be prudent, because this is more of an ideal than a practical aspect to worry about.

-Singularity could be just a few decades away
+Singularity could be a few decades away

-While one must be always aware of the implications of AI and strive for AI safety, the singularity is not an issue today.
-On the other hand, there are a lot of issues with the current state of DRL as you'll see in this book.
-These issues make a better use of our time.
+While one must be always aware of the implications of AI and strive for AI safety, the singularity isn't an issue today.
+On the other hand, many issues exist with the current state of DRL, as you'll see in this book.
+These issues make better use of our time.